19 AI Tools for Technical Writers that Aren’t ChatGPT

 - AI Writing Assistant: This GenAI tool creates, summarizes, and expands on text to help facilitate the content writing process.
 Plus, every suggestion is crafted in line with a company’s unique content standards.

 Congree UCC is a platform that helps companies create unique corporate content.
-This solution not only proofreads text but provides real-time documentation compliance checks to ensure all content aligns with company specifications and guidelines.
+This solution proofreads text and provides real-time documentation compliance checks.
+That way, you ensure all of your content aligns with company specifications and guidelines.
 The goal is to help teams develop more quality-assured text, faster.

 Key features: